MikeHamilton-RW/deploy-common-actions/README.md

 ## Example
+Here's an example of how you can utilize this action and a recommended github folder structure:

+    .
+    ├── .github/workflow/deploy.yml   # Your workflow to deploy the script, as shown in the example below.
+    ├── my-common-workflow            # Your common workflow you wish to deploy.
+      └──  .github
+        └── workflows
+          └── action-to-deploy.yaml
+    └── README.md

-This example will create a release when a repository dispatch event with the event type "create_release_collection" is sent:
+This example will deploy your common Github Action workflow when the event type "deploy_updated_workflow" is sent:

 ```yml
 name: Deploy Github Action